stitchlang/stitch/README.md

 * Top Level Handling?

-How should binary expressions be handled at the top-level?
-For now I've just made them an error "uhandled TestResult".
+How should Boolean objects be handled at the top-level?
+For now I've just made them an error "uhandled Bool".  `$assert` can be used to handle them by asserting they are true, and `$assert ($not ...)` can handle assertig they are false.

 * Unary Expressions?